-Cliveden House is a historic country estate located in Buckinghamshire, England, and is famous for its magnificent gardens.
-When we looked out at the panoramic views from Cliveden’s terrace, it reminded us a little bit of Versailles – absolutely breathtaking!
+Cliveden House is a historic country estate located in Buckinghamshire, England.
+It is famous for its magnificent gardens.
+When we looked out at the panoramic views from Cliveden’s terrace, it reminded us a little bit of Versailles.
+It’s breathtaking!
 The gardens are a must-visit for anyone who loves nature and is interested in exploring some of the most beautiful gardens in the country.
 Here are a few of the highlights when exploring the stunning gardens at Cliveden.

 Cliveden’s Famous Parterre

 The gardens and woodlands at Cliveden House cover approximately 376 acres and feature a variety of different styles and themes.
 Cliveden’s stunning Parterre are formal gardens consisting of geometric patterns including low hedges and colorful flower beds, inspired by Head Gardener John Fleming in 1855.

 The Parterre Gardens are renowned for their exquisite design and meticulous maintenance.
 Enjoy an abundance of colourful blooms and scents throughout the year.

 What an amazing work of art!
 As you approach Cliveden House, the Fountain of Love awaits you at the end of the main driveway.
 The exquisite two-color marble sculpture was meticulously crafted by the contemporary artist and sculptor, Thomas Waldo Story, in Rome.
 The centerpiece of the fountain is a large shell dish that is surrounded by three groups of female statues, each one emanating a sense of grace and beauty.
 The fountain also includes cascading sprays of water, which add a sense of enchantment to the already captivating scene.
 Play our video to listen to the soothing sound of water.
 And enjoy your moment of Zen.